bower/bower.github.io/docs/pluggable-resolvers.md

 Bower selects one matching `version` from the result and passes matching `target` field to `fetch` method.

+Bower executes `releases` method only if user provides a range like `*` (the default) or `^1.2.3`.
+If user provides non-semver target, like `master`, bower skips directly to the `fetch` method of custom resolver.

+If package doesn't have any versions and you want to support default `*` range, you can return something like `[{ version: '0.0.0', target: 'master' }]`.
+Be sure to skip caching for such targets in the `fetch` method.

 *Parameters:*

   * `source: string` - source from bower.json, like `git://github.com/jquery/jquery.git`